 Play FFP with the palm of the hand almost touching the keys.
 This increases accuracy because you know exactly where the keys are.
 FFP legato is easier and different from legato using the curled position because the curled position produces a harsher tone.
 It is easier to play two notes with one finger FFP because the finger can be turned at an angle to the keys so that the large area under the finger can play two keys.
 Because Chopin was known for his legato, was good at playing several notes with one finger, and recommended practicing the B major scale, he probably used FFP.
 Combe taught FFP and noted that it was particularly useful for playing Chopin.
 One legato trick she taught was to start with FFP and then curl the finger so that the hand can move from white to black keys without lifting the finger off the key.
-Parts of the Bach Inventions are good for practicing FFPs, suggesting that he composed them with both FFP and curl in mind that the extensor muscles are not sufficiently exercised, causing the flexor muscles to strengthen and even overpower the extensors.
+Parts of the Bach Inventions are good for practicing FFPs, suggesting that he composed them with both FFP and curl in mind.

+The freedom to play with any amount of curl is a necessary technique.
+One disadvantage of the curled position is that the extensor muscles are not sufficiently exercised, causing the flexor muscles to strengthen and even overpower the extensors.
 In FFP, the unused flexor muscles are relaxed; in fact, the associated tendons are stretched, which makes the fingers more flexible.
 There are numerous accounts of the extraordinary flexibility of Liszt's fingers.
 Liszt used FFP to improve tone (Boissier, Fay, Bertrand).
 Because of the tradition of teaching mostly the curled position, many older concert pianists under-use the FFPs and had to work unnecessarily hard to acquire technique.